Adroiti/docs-for-code-review-tools/RuboCop/Naming-ConstantName.md

 ## Description

-This cop checks whether constant names are written using `SCREAMING_SNAKE_CASE`.
-To avoid false positives, it ignores cases in which we cannot know for certain the type of value that would be assigned to a constant.
+This rule checks whether constant names are written using `SCREAMING_SNAKE_CASE`.
+To avoid false positives, it ignores cases in which it cannot know for certain the type of value that would be assigned to a constant.

 ## Further Reading